-If you could use some help in that regard, here are some tips, tricks, and great ideas that will help you stay cool without blowing a hole in the budget.
+Have you figured out ways to keep things cool indoors this summer without sending your utility bills through the stratosphere?
+If you could use some help in that regard, here are some tips, tricks, and great ideas that will help you stay cool without burning a hole in the budget.

-Whole house fan
+3. Whole house fan

 A whole house fan (not to be confused with an attic fan) is installed in the attic and designed to ventilate the house whenever the outdoor air is cooler, which is typically after the sun sets—making it possible to turn the air conditioner off at night.